 Use this technique to unravel the causes and effects of a problem.

-When you have a problem to solve, it's often useful to identify all of its possible causes, and then to address each of these.
+When you have a problem to solve, it can be useful to identify all of the possible causes, then address each one in turn.
+This is fine in many situations, but it can also be time-consuming and costly...

 In this article, we'll look at Interrelationship Diagrams, and we'll explore how you can use them to identify the probable root causes of a problem.